susiexia/AI_Music/README.md

 https://zenodo.org/record/3685367#.Xo1NVi2ZOuU

 Orginally, this sound data set was recorded for a project called Studio On Line (SOL) at Ircam in Paris (1996-1999).
-The data set contains a intrument playing a single musical note .
-In total, there are 14 different instrumets, which are listed below.
+The data set contains an intrument playing a single musical note .
+In total, there are 14 different instruments, which are listed below.

 1. Bass Tuba
 2. French Horn